RhizomeDB/spec/README.md

 ## 4.2 Graph Topologies

-All relations in PomoDB MAY be expressed in seberal ways, but common terminology around graphs is RECOMMENDED as it is very clear and pictoral.
+All relations in PomoDB MAY be expressed in several ways, but common terminology around graphs is RECOMMENDED as it is very clear and pictorial.

 ### 4.2.1 Grouping: Set & Stars